Maison Provence to host Bastille party in Williamsburg on Sunday 7/13

 Malt Drive Park Opens: Once a Sugar Factory and Beer Depot, Now a Waterfront Green Space

-By Nicholas Gordon | ng639@georgetown.edu
+By NICHOLAS GORDON | ng639@georgetown.edu

 If the beautiful, new sweeping waterfront space of Malt Drive Park wasn’t enough to entice locals for its grand opening block party on Saturday, November 16, the heaps of free oysters, caprese salad, tiramisu, chocolate fondue, and an endless well of craft beer and Prosecco were thrown in to sweeten the deal.
 Upwards of 300 attendees mingled over their drinks and snacks, shimmied to the live music, and explored the new park all afternoon.